Solving Quantified Modal Logic Problems by Translation to Classical Logics: The TPTP Languages

 Multi-modal logics are specified by enumerating the modalities of the connectives.
-An example in NHF is~\ldots

-Here, a first-order multi-modal logic with constant domains and rigid symbols is specified.
-The default modality is {\bf K}, but $\Box_a$ satisfies modal axiom K and B, and $\Box_b$ is a \textbf{S4} modality.
+Here is an example of a logic specification with constant domains, rigid symbols, and local terms.
+Modalities are generally {\bf K}, but $\Box_a$ satisfies modal axiom K and B, and $\Box_b$ is a \textbf{S4} modality.